island-is/island.is/libs/react/feature-flags/README.md

 }
 ```

-For the common use case of checking on a feature flag, there is `useFeatureFlag` hook:
+For common feature flag checks, use the `useFeatureFlag` hook:

 ```tsx
 import { useFeatureFlag } from '@island.is/react/feature-flags'